How to Disable Startup Programs in Windows 10

-If you are wanting to do a little spring cleaning on your computer, or you noticed a program was using a lot of resources, here is the easiest way on how to disable startup programs in Windows 10.
+If you want to do a little spring cleaning on your computer or notice a program is using many resources, here is the easiest way to disable startup programs in Windows 10.

-Having some programs run on startup doesn’t just affect your computer’s startup speed, but it can also slow down the general operating speed by using up extra memory and precious CPU power.
+Having some programs run on startup doesn’t just affect your computer’s startup speed.
+Still, it can also slow down the general operating speed by using up extra memory and precious CPU power.

-So going ahead with cleaning up your startup programs will go a lot further than most people think in terms of increasing your system’s performance.
+So cleaning up your startup programs will go much further than most people think to increase your system’s performance.

-Thereafter, we will go through the slightly more difficult process by going through certain key values in your Registry Editor.
+We will go through a slightly more difficult process by going through certain key values in your Registry Editor.

-If you are still not sure how to do this, please read my other article on how to open it.
+If you are unsure how to do this, please read my other article on how to open the Task Manager.